Listen to this page:

 As I sat listening to Hyogo Kitahara, the 12th generation operator of Shichiken Sake Brewery, I couldn’t help noticing his demeanour.
-He had the air of someone who has worked hard to get to where he is, and I felt privileged to be a guest in his Edo-era office.
+He had the air of someone who has worked hard to get to where he is, and I felt privileged to be a guest in his Edo-period office.
 As I was not the only guest in his office, I managed to take a photo through the glass window separating the office from the rest of the brewery.

 After drinking an ice-cold smoothie made from powdered mulberry leaves and sweet rice koji (a by-product of sake production), Mr. Kitahara’s son, Tsushima, took us on a tour of the Kitahara family’s former residence.
 I say former because they had to vacate the house abruptly in 1880 for a very specific reason.
 The reason the family had to leave was that the Meiji Emperor stayed in their home for one night while travelling through Yamanashi (then known as Kai or Kōshū).
 As the Emperor was considered to be a living God, the family left without question.
 For their trouble, they received 50 yen to help cover the cost of renovations required by the imperial household.
 Clearly inflation has greatly diminished the purchasing power of the Japanese Yen as 50 yen would only buy a pack of gum in 2016.

 After the house tour, we went to see the factory.
 As this is a family business with just 30 employees, I was not surprised to find out that Tsushima’s brother, Ryogo, is the brewmaster at Shichiken.